-As of December 31, 2016, total unpaid fees due to Temple pursuant to these agreements amounted to \$726,000, which are included as part of Accounts Payable - licensing agreement in the accompanying consolidated balance sheets.

-In July 2017, the Company and Temple amended the Second Temple License agreement.
-Pursuant to the amendment, the Company paid Temple \$62,000 and Temple agreed to defer payment of the remaining \$135,000 in unpaid licensing fee until such time the Company generates revenues totaling \$835,000 from the license.
-In addition, the unpaid balance of \$135,000 will accrue interest of 9% per annum.
-As of December 31, 2017, all amounts owed under the Second Temple License agreement are either current or deferred under terms of the amendment.
+As of December 31, 2016, the unpaid license fees to Temple were \$805,000.
+During 2017, the Company paid Temple \$130,695 and incurred an additional \$178,000 of costs (including the \$187,500 annual maintenance fee).
+Also during 2017, the Company and Temple amended the Second Temple License agreement.
+Pursuant to the amendment, the Company and Temple agreed to defer payment of \$135,000 of the amount payable until such time the Company generates revenues totaling \$835,000 from the license.
+In addition, the parties agreed that the unpaid balance of \$135,000 will accrue interest of 9% per annum.
+As of December 31, 2017, the total unpaid fees due to Temple pursuant to these agreements are \$852,000, which are included as part of Accounts Payable - license agreements in the accompanying consolidated balance sheets.

-As of December 31, 2017, total unpaid fees due to Temple pursuant to these agreements are \$842,000, which are included as part of Accounts Payable - license agreements in the accompanying consolidated balance sheets.
-With regards to the unpaid fees to Temple, a total of \$36,000 are current, \$376,000 are deferred until such time the Company achieves a revenue milestone of \$835,000 or upon termination of the licensing agreements and the remaining \$430,000 are deemed past due.
-The past due amount of \$430,000 is owed pursuant to the First Temple License.
+During 2018 the Company paid Temple \$10,000 and incurred an additional \$230,700 of costs (including the \$187,500 license fee and \$43,200 of interest).
+As of December 31, 2018, total unpaid fees due to Temple pursuant to these agreements are \$1,073,000, which are included as part of Accounts Payable - license agreements in the accompanying consolidated balance sheets.
+With regards to the unpaid fees to Temple, a total of \$135,000 are deferred until such time the Company achieves a revenue milestone of \$835,000 or upon termination of the licensing agreements and the remaining \$938,000 are deemed past due.
 The Company is currently in negotiations with Temple to settle or cure the past due balance.

 The Company generated \$50,000 in revenue from the viscosity reduction license during the twelve-month period ended December 31, 2017.
 This amount is not sufficient to be subject to additional license fees under the license agreement.
-No revenues were earned from the two license agreements during the twelve-month period ended December 2016.
+The Company generated no revenue from the viscosity reduction system during the twelve-month period ended December 31, 2018.